Best Ever Blooming Onion

 - 1 quart vegetable oil

-- Using a slotted spoon, remove onion to a paper-towel-lined plate to cool.
-Serve warm with dipping sauce and enjoy!
+- Remove onion to a prepared plate.
+Serve with optional dipping sauce and enjoy!

 - You'll find it helpful to watch the video for this recipe before making it.